chamodanethra/biometric_signature/README.md

 - **Error Codes**:

-- `AUTHFAILED`: Error deleting the biometric key from the keystore.
+- `AUTH_FAILED`: Error deleting the biometric key from the keystore.

 ### `biometricAuthAvailable()`